voyagermesh/voyager/docs/user-guide/certificate/create.md

   provider: googlecloud
   providerCredentialSecretName: test-gcp-secret
 ```
-In this example the domains DNS providers are `googlecloude`.
+In this example the domains DNS providers are `googlecloud`.

 See the Supported Providers List [here](provider.md)